-Once your teen has chosen a college, it’s time to find on-campus support.
+Once your teen chooses a college, it’s time to find on-campus support.
 Most colleges and universities offer services for students with learning disabilities.
-Try to visit the college over the summer and inquire about various support services (sometimes called Student Disability Services).
+Try to visit the college over the summer and inquire about support services.

-Determine if accommodations such as alternative testing or individual tutoring are available.
+Find out if accommodations such as alternative testing or individual tutoring are available.
 Inquire about the college’s writing resource center if your child struggles with writing assignments.
-Service staff can also help your child communicate special needs to professors, such as extra test taking time, or specific seating.
-Make a separate plan with your teen to ensure that this is addressed for all classes.
+Service staff can also help your child communicate special needs to professors, such as extra time to take tests, or specific seating.
+Make a separate plan with your teen to ensure that all of their professors are contacted.

 Before leaving for school, discuss with your teen how they’ll manage their time, schedules, and workload.
-There is a lot of free, unstructured time in college, and the workload for a full-time student can be hefty.
-Create a plan for studying and balancing a social life.
+There’s a lot of free, unstructured time in college, and the workload for a full-time student can be hefty.
+Create a plan that balances studying and socializing.

 You can’t micromanage from afar, but you can help your child develop a daily routine based on their class schedule.
 Stay in touch and check in often.
 The first semester is usually the most difficult, so set up a line of communication via phone, email, or Skype.